History of the NSC

 USA 4, Norway 0, was the score in an important Women’s National Soccer Team game played in front of 8,357 fans in the NSC Stadium.
 Millions more watched live on ESPN television.
 Mia Hamm, Tiffeny Milbrett and Cindy Parlow notched goals for the USA.

-Chinese Olympic hockey and speedskating teams lived at the NSC and trained at the Schwan Super Rink for several weeks before the Salt Lake City Olympic Games.
+Chinese Olympic hockey and speedskating teams lived at the NSC and trained at the NSC Super Rink for several weeks before the Salt Lake City Olympic Games.

 The U17 U.S. Men’s National Soccer Team made its first visit to the NSC.
-The USA defeated Canada 3-1 in front of 10,511 fans during Schwan’s USA CUP.
+The USA defeated Canada 3-1 in front of 10,511 fans during USA CUP (formerly Schwan’s USA CUP).
 The attraction?
 14 year-old phenom Freddy Adu, who scored one goal in the victory.

-The Stanley Cup made an appearance at the Stick-it to Cancer charity hockey tournament at the Schwan Super Rink.
+The Stanley Cup made an appearance at the Stick-it to Cancer charity hockey tournament at the NSC Super Rink (formerly Schwan Super Rink).

 ISI World Figure Skating Championships made a second visit to the Schwan Super Rink.